StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 Platform Administrator \(`stackstate-platform-admin`\) is the only predefined role that is assigned the permission `access-admin-api`.

-Permissions assigned to the predefined Platform Administrator role (`stackstate-platform-admin`), retrieved using the `stac` CLI:
+Permissions assigned to the predefined Platform Administrator role (`stackstate-platform-admin`), retrieved using the `stac` CLI are listed below.
+For details of the different permissions and how to manage them using the `stac` CLI, see [RBAC permissions](/configure/security/rbac/rbac_permissions.md).

 ```text
 $ stac permission show stackstate-platform-admin